S63606-UMT/CookingDelight/README.md

 	- simple verification process (optional) ❌
 4. Fix bugs
 	- entering the wrong value in login.jsp seem to create a session anyway.
 FIXED ✔
-5. Implement conditions for changing password.
-(Just copy it from register function)
+5. Implement conditions for changing password. ✔
 6. Complete the profile image feature
 	- For profile image update, Redirect to profile view if empty. ✔